JustinBeckwith/retry-axios/README.md

     // to pass that instance here (const ax = axios.create())
     instance: ax,

+    // You can set the backoff type.
+    // options are 'exponential' (default), 'static' or 'linear'
+    backoffType: 'exponential',

     // You can detect when a retry is happening, and figure out how many
     // retry attempts have been made
     onRetryAttempt: (err) => {